Hawaii-Smart-Energy-Project/Maui-Smart-Grid/README.md

 ### Database Exports ###

 Exports of MSG databases and other databases occur according to a predefined schedule.
 The exports consist of gzip compressed SQL scripts that are stored both on local storage and cloud storage.
+Storage to the Google Drive service is supported at this time.

 ## Notifications ##